Lesson Plan - Get It!

 A predator-prey relationship describes the interactions between a consumer that hunts (predator) and the consumer that is hunted (prey).
 In the predator-prey relationship pictured above, the shark is the predator because it is the animal that is hunting for a smaller organism to eat.
 The smaller fish is the prey because it is the organism being hunted by a larger animal.

-To learn more about predator-prey relationships, visit Idaho Public Television's page, Predators: Facts.
-Be sure to click on the different tabs at the top of the page to read articles, watch videos, and play games.
+To learn more about predator-prey relationships, visit Idaho Public Television's page, Predators!
+After watching the video, be sure to click on the different tabs to read articles, watch more videos, and play games.

 Finally, watch the following three short videos (below).
 As you watch the videos, answer the following questions on a separate piece of paper or in your science notebook: